-- Students must notify the ISO before they return to avoid falling out of status
+- Students must notify the ISS before they return to avoid falling out of status

 Attend the school you were authorized to attend.
 You must attend the school whose I-20 you used to enter the United States or the school your I-20 was transferred to.

 - Only one distance course may be counted towards the full course of student requirement per term.
 If the minimum full time requirement is 12 credits, 9 must be in the classroom and one course may be distance.

 - Keep your passport valid at all times.

 - Have an accurate and valid I-20.
 Item #5 on your I-20 shows the expected date of completion.
 If the expiry date is approaching and you need additional time to complete your degree you must apply for an extension at International Student Services BEFORE the expiry date.

 - Do not work without proper employment authorization.

 - Students are allowed to work on campus, 20 hours or less while school is in session.

 - Off campus employment is very limited and requires authorization from the International Student Services and Homeland Security.
 Please see the ISS for further information.